Nagaland Marriage Certificate

 In case of no objections, the marriage may be solemnized after 30 days of the issue of notice.
 Any objections will force the Registrar, upon enquiry, to decide for or against the marriage.

-The registration would be enforced after the marriage is solemnized.
-The certificate will be issued in due course of time.
+The registration occurs only after the marriage solemnization.
+Also, the applicant can receive the certificate in due course of time.

 Validity and Time-limit

-The certificate is usually issued in a week’s time.
-Once obtained, the certificate is valid for a lifetime or at-least until the couple part ways.
+The issuance of certificate usually takes in a week’s time.
+Once obtained, the certificate is valid for a lifetime or at least until the couple part ways.